andrewdallow/javascript30/readme.md

 Explore the difference between referencing and copying Arrays and objects.

 ## [Day 15 - Local Storage](http://projects.andrewdallow.nz/javascript30/day15/)
-Use Local Storage to store a list of items and weather they were checked or not.
+Use Local Storage to store a list of items and whether they were checked or not.